Emergency Dentistry – Minot, ND

 Tooth pain could stem from food debris stuck between teeth (which is removed via flossing.)
 However, if this does not help, you can also take an over-the-counter painkiller like ibuprofen to relieve discomfort for the time being.
 Once we complete a detailed exam of your mouth, we can confirm which treatment will get you out of pain (whether it’s a cleaning and placement of a restoration or root canal therapy.)

 Chipped/ Broken Tooth

 Keep any pieces of the tooth that you can.
-Bring them to our office so we can more effectively plan your restorative treatment.
+Bring them to our dental office so we can more effectively plan your restorative treatment.
 If facial swelling is present, apply a cold compress to your face for 10 minutes at a time.
 Then, remove it for an additional 10 minutes to avoid damaging your facial tissue.

 Do your best to find the tooth.
 If found, pick it up by the crown portion.
 Do not touch the root or any tissue still attached.
 Once gently cleaned with cool water, you can place the tooth back into the open socket and carefully close your mouth to keep it preserved.
-If this is not possible, place the tooth in a container of milk or salt water and get to our office within the hour.
+If this is not possible, place the tooth in a container of milk or salt water and get to our dental office within the hour.

 Lost Filling/ Crown

 Most of the time, restorations coming loose or falling off are not dental emergencies, but they can still cause discomfort.
 If possible, try to reattach the crown to your tooth using dental cement, denture adhesive, or sugar-free chewing gum as a last resort.
 We will likely need to replace your restoration outright, especially if it is very old.